uoa-compsci399-s1-2022/badmin/README.md

 ## Acknowledgements:
 Team Badmin would like to acknowledge our lecturer, tutors and clients for the efforts, resources and time spent to help improve Spellz.

+##Terms of Use
+The ReType technology embodied in the game logic of this codebase is protected by Patent US application Nr 63002376.
+The publication of this codebase and receiving this codebase does not constitute a license to the ReType technology and the aforementioned patent or any other ReType IP; Usage of this repository and the ReType embodiment in this repository is limited to those narrow exceptions to patent protection established by law, in particular the experimental use exception.